 Pursue your calling and develop as a servant leader with one of Campbellsville’s online accredited ministry and theology degrees.Explore Degree

-The two basic kinds of missionaries are long term and short term.
+The two basic kinds of missionaries are long-term and short-term.
 Long-term missionaries dedicate years of their lives to the communities they serve and become part of those places.
-Short-term missionaries may dedicate their time to one project and then leave.
+Short-term missionaries may devote their time to one project and then leave.
 Both are effective in different ways.
 A long-term missionary conveys that the church is dedicated to the community and helping the people.
-A short-term missionary may fulfill a support role for reaching this same goal.
+A short-term missionary may fulfill a support role in reaching this same goal.

-Missionaries who work in other countries have a similar set of responsibilities, though they must contend with different cultural practices and language barriers.
-Foreign missionaries live in and learn the culture of a community in order to better meet their needs and share the gospel.
+Missionaries working in other countries have similar responsibilities, though they must contend with different cultural practices and language barriers.
+Foreign missionaries live in and learn a community’s culture to meet their needs better and share the gospel.

 How Do I Become a Missionary?

 Some missionaries find work through their local church, while others join national or international organizations.
-Many short-term opportunities can be found through local churches, while international and long-term missions opportunities are funded by larger organizations.
+Many short-term opportunities can be found through local churches, while larger organizations fund international and long-term mission opportunities.

-Though there is no specific level of education or experience required, the kind of missionary work that is right for individuals is based on their skill sets and background.
-An individual who speaks fluent French, for example, may consider looking for opportunities in French-speaking countries.
+Though no specific level of education or experience is required, the kind of missionary work that is right for individuals is based on their skill sets and background.
+For example, an individual who speaks fluent French may consider looking for opportunities in French-speaking countries.
 A nurse or doctor may consider missions that focus on health.

-Of course, a thorough knowledge of Christianity and strong communication skills are two of the most important qualities a missionary should have.
+Of course, a thorough knowledge of Christianity and strong communication skills are essential qualities a missionary should have.